 Winner: Fitbit Versa 3

 The Fitbit Versa 2 is already widely available, while the Versa 3 is available to pre-order now and ships from September 25.
 The Versa 2 retails at $200, while the Versa 3 will set you back $230.

 Both smartwatches offer various extras you can add at checkout when ordering from Fitbit, such as woven straps and Fitbit Premium memberships (which gives you access to personalized goals, challenges, and coaching).

 There isn’t too much in it, but the Fitbit Versa 3 squeaks past the Versa 2.
 The inclusion of built-in GPS, Google Assistant, a new heart monitor, and fast charging gives it the edge over its predecessor.
 It’s also only $30 more expensive than the older smartwatch, so its advantages aren’t out of reach of most budgets.

 The Fitbit Versa 2 still holds its own, of course.
-Its display is basically as clear and as crisp as the Versa 3’s, while its overall battery life is just as strong.
-It also offers almost exactly the same fitness-tracking features, aside from its own GPS and improved pulse-monitoring, so it will do a very similar job for you.
-If you want to save yourself $30, it’s certainly a good buy.
+Its display is as clear and as crisp as the Versa 3’s, while its overall battery life is strong.
+It also offered almost the same fitness-tracking features, aside from its GPS and improved pulse-monitoring, so that it will do a very similar job for you.
+If you want to save yourself $30, it’s undoubtedly a good buy.
 But if not, the Fitbit Versa 3 is looking like the better choice.